Skip to main content

 In Scripture, God's calling is effectual—that is, it accomplishes what He intends.
 Paul writes:

-This "calling" is more than an invitation; it is the powerful summons of God that awakens the soul to life in Christ.
+This "calling" is more than an invitation; it is the powerful summons of God that awakens the individual to life in Christ.
 We see an order according to Paul, the calling coincides with predestination, which occurs through adoption of the Spirit, Ephesians 1:4-5 and Romans 8:15-16, and results in justification.
-So those he predestined he called and justifies.
+So those he predestined he called and justified.
 The called are not just invited—they are transformed.
 This is a glorious thing, encouragement to the one who God says "I have called you according to my purpose."

 🎯 According to His Purpose